 at

-$$ho$$
+$$\rho$$

 (12.1)

-&lt;sup>4K-normalisation is transparent to users: although the storage mode analysis and all subsequent phases up to code generation operate on K-normal forms, programs are always simplified to eliminate the extra let bindings before they are presented to the user.
+4K-normalisation is transparent to users: although the storage mode analysis and all subsequent phases up to code generation operate on K-normal forms, programs are always simplified to eliminate the extra let bindings before they are presented to the user.

 Figure 12.1: Storage modes inferred by the storage mode analysis.
+Notice that the MLKit has inlined the call to the function length.